International

 xxxxxAs has

-been seen binary economics and its provision for all of a
+been seen binary economics and its provision for all of

-basic income stemming from capital ownership is counter-inflationary
+a basic income stemming from capital ownership is counter-inflationary

-– greater output and consumption, particularly for the
+– greater output and consumption, particularly for

-prices should be stable.
+level of prices should be stable.
 Whereon a remarkable possibility

 arises – of a second basic income.
 When the

-context is counter-inflation, prices could be raised to a
+context is counter-inflation, prices could be raised to

-stable level by the issuance of debt-free (non-repayable)
+a stable level by the issuance of debt-free (non-repayable)

-money on the lines of the proposal made by Joseph Huber and
+money on the lines of the proposal made by Joseph Huber

-James Robertson (13).
+and James Robertson (13).
 Such issuance would not be directly

 related to productive capacity but, such is the counter-inflationary